bwu32/canbus/README.md

 # CAN Bus Security Simulation

+###Disclaimer: Generative AI was used in this project to assist in implementation of cybersecurity topics as discussed in class.

 ## 🎯 Objective

 **Goal:** Simulate in-vehicle CAN communications to demonstrate how attackers can inject, replay, or flood messages to manipulate ECUs, then apply computer security principles to strengthen those vulnerabilities.